Natural Tips To Help Knock Out Chronic Fatigue Syndrome

-You'll never get the most out of life if you're constantly feeling fatigued, run down and lethargic.
+You'll never get the most out of life if you're constantly feeling fatigued or run down.

-Often a doctor will have you do a blood test, before telling you that you're low in iron or deficient in a host of other vitamins and minerals or that you have hypo or hyper thyroidism.
+Doctors will usually have you do a blood test, before telling you that you're low in iron or deficient in a host of other vitamins and minerals or that you have hypo or hyperthyroidism that needs to be treated with some form of prescription medication.

 What is Chronic Fatigue?